 |Detailed information on employment protection

-For more information on dismissal regulation, visit the International Labour Organization’s employment protection legislation database EPLex.
-It provides detailed information on more than 50 variables relating to employment protection regulation in 72 countries in a searchable format as well as links to national labour legislation through the NATLEX database.
+For more information on employment protection legislation, visit the International Labour Organization’s employment protection legislation database EPLex.
+It provides detailed information on more than 50 variables relating to employment protection regulation in 72 countries, although limited to statutory law.